 We have four separate early careers programmes, and eight different business areas across 10 offices across UK, Ireland and Jersey so there a lot of options to choose from.
-Please note you can only make one application in a 12 month period so we strongly urge you to use the resources on this website to make sure you fully understand what the different roles are and what you are best suited for.
+Please note you can only make one application in a recruitment season so we strongly urge you to use the resources on this website to make sure you fully understand what the different roles are and what you are best suited for.
 For full details on our different business areas, programmes and offices, please select the relevant section of the website.
 You can also gain more personal insights from the case studies and testimonials from our employees.
 Please see the Our People section of the website.

 When choosing a role, not only is it important to fully understand what it entails but to think about where your own skills and strengths may lie.
 This is key as you should apply to a position which captures your interest and which you will enjoy.

 Upon successful completion of the application form, you will be invited to take online numerical and verbal reasoning tests.

 The tests are timed so ensure you are fully aware of how many questions you have to answer and keep an eye on the clock!
 You will have 20 minutes for the verbal and 30 minutes for the numerical test.

 You then have 10 working days to complete the tests once you receive the invite.
 If for any reason you require an extension on this, please contact our trainee recruitment team.

 Our tests are compatible with laptops, tablets and mobile devices.
 Wherever you decide to take the test, make sure it is somewhere quiet.